demetreades/win10guide/README.md

 <br>

-System File Checker tool to repair missing or corrupted system files on cmd.exe with **administrator privileges** run:
+System File Checker tool to repair missing or corrupted system files on `cmd.exe` with **administrator privileges** run:

     sfc/scannow

-To repair the image of Windows, on PowerShell with **administrator privileges**run:
+To repair the image of Windows, on `PowerShell` with **administrator privileges**run:

     DISM.exe /Online /Cleanup-image /Restorehealth

 <br>

-You can clear the DNS cache by running: `ipconfig/flushdns`, also better change DNS [here is a list](https://www.privacytools.io/providers/dns/) of p private focused DNS services, i use mostly **Quad9**
+You can get your MAC address and other info with: `ipcofig /all`, you can clear the DNS cache by running: `ipconfig/flushdns`, also better change your DNS provider, [here is a list](https://www.privacytools.io/providers/dns/) of p private focused DNS services, i use mostly **Quad9**
 IPv4: `9.9.9.9, 149.112.112.112`

+With: `tracert <url of the domain>` its kinda like ping but you can trace every hop till the reaching the final destination of tha domain.
 <br>

 To **debloat** Windows 10 the easiest way i found without running weird scripts, is by installing **CCleaner** and remove any unwanted system app i tend to keep only Groove music player from the native apps.